jayatithakkar/test/readme.md

 #calculator using python GUI
 #calculator app
-#here are the steps below
+#Here are the steps below
 #step-1
 create the test folder
 #step-2